S-Kangara/Finance-Tracker/README.md

 # Finance-Tracker
-Personal finance tracker CLI app built with Python OOP
+A personal finance tracker CLI app with Python OOP that allows users to record income, expenses, and generate a monthly financial summary